mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-world/whether-there-are-different-realms-of-existence.md

 ---
-Question: What are the different realms of existence?
+Question: Whether there are different realms of existence?
 Category: Loka
 Tags:
 Sutta References: MN 41